CONSTITUTION (Amended November 16, 2021)

 Basis.

-D. Examination and Membership Committee.
+D. Membership and Recruitment Committee.
 The Examination and Membership Committee shall:

 F. Nominating Committee.
 The nominating Committee shall present a slate of officers and representatives to the Executive Board, according to this Constitution and By-Laws.